Shockingly Fast. Seriously Fun.

 Ready for Anything

-With clearance for up to 700x42mm or 650bx47mm tyres, Plug + Play fender mounts, rack mounts, and SWAT™ / dropper post compatibility, the only thing limiting your ride is your imagination.
+With clearance for up to 700x42mm or 650bx47mm tires, Plug + Play fender mounts, rack mounts, and SWAT™ / dropper post compatibility, the only thing limiting your ride is your imagination.

 You can think of it as a road version of modern trail bike geometry.
 It provides playful handling and predictable steering for endless dirt skids and mid-corner drifts.
 The geometry features a bottom bracket that's over a half-centimeter lower than the previous Diverge, too.
 We also slacked-out the head tube angle, shortened the chainstays, and made a shorter wheelbase.
 So now, these changes make a bike that performs equally well over both the dirt and road.